mariacjones1/battleships-pp3/README.md

 <hr>

 ## How to play
-The user enters their name and selects the positions for each ship, and the computer randomly generates positions for each of theirs.
+The user enters their name and selects the position for each ship, and the computer randomly generates positions for each of theirs.

 The user and computer take turns to guess a coordinate, and a new board is printed each time.

 Key:

 ○ --> Unguessed coordinate

 ⊗ --> Correctly guessed coordinate

 ~ --> Incorrectly guessed coordinate

 ⬤ --> Unguessed coordinate where ship is positioned (user board only)

 The first to guess all ship coordinates wins the game.